pandabyxanda/focus-mode/README.md

 There are two ways to use this application:
 1. Using Python 3.10.4.
 Main file - focus.py

-2. Simply downdload focus.exe and 2 folders: Images and Sounds to any folder on your computer.
+2. Simply download focus.exe and 2 folders: Images and Sounds to any folder on your computer.